Issa Vegas Shows Off Bubbly Backside In Tight Blue Pants & Peach Sports Bra

 Issa Vegas kicked off her week with a sultry Instagram share that saw her clad in a mismatched pair of leggings and a bra.
-The brand new upload set pulses racing, and her 6 million-plus fans were absolutely thrilled by the site.
+The brand new upload set pulses racing, and her 6 million-plus fans were absolutely thrilled by it.

-The sexy new share showed the model hanging out in front of a large glass window that allowed for plenty of sunlight.
-She seemed to have taken a quick break from her sweat session to share the sizzling shot as well as a few tips for a glute-inspired workout.
-Vegas failed to tag her exact location in the photo but seemed to be in sunny Florida, where she has been spending much of her time social distancing.
-The fitness model’s colorful outfit did her body nothing but favors for her fit physique.
+The new post showed the model hanging out in front of a large glass window that allowed for plenty of sunlight.
+She seemed to have taken a quick break from her sweat session to share the sizzling shot, as well as a few tips for a glute-inspired workout.
+She failed to tag her exact location in the photo but seemed to be in sunny Florida, where she has been spending much of her time social distancing.
+Her colorful outfit did her body nothing but favors for her fit physique.

-The 23-year-old rocked a light beach bra on top that popped perfectly against her tan complexion.
+The 23-year-old rocked a light beach bra on top that popped perfectly against her tanned complexion.
 The piece featured thin straps that sat on either side of her shoulders, showcasing her toned arms.
 The article also boasted wide armholes and appeared to have a racerback with a graphic on the back.
-Its tight band fit perfectly across the Vegas’ ribcage, drawing attention to her taut tummy and trim midsection.
+Its tight band fit perfectly across Vegas’ ribcage, drawing attention to her taut tummy and trim midsection.

 Vegas, who recently stunned in a red bikini, added a pair of curve-hugging blue leggings to the mix.
-They clung tightly to her shapely lower-half, defining her muscular thighs and her bubbly booty.
-The garment also featured a fun rectangular pattern, adding a little bit of pizzazz to the workout-inspired looked.
-It also featured a thick waistband that sat snug around her hips, drawing further attention to her tiny waist.
+They clung tightly to her shapely lower half, defining her muscular thighs and her bubbly booty.
+The garment also featured a fun rectangular pattern, adding a little bit of pizzazz to the workout-inspired look.
+It also had a thick waistband that sat snugly around her hips, drawing further attention to her waist.

 View this post on Instagram